DIY atlas

 Download and install the

-First, we'll add the relevant paths to Matlab:
+First, we'll add the relevant paths to MATLAB in a script or directly at the console:

 addpath('/path/to/github/surfice_atlas/'); % Change to where you cloned surfice_atlas